radhe2205/a-search/README.md

 For various boards of 12x12, program with PriorityQueue explored around 500-600 states.
 While program with Stack explored around
 5k - 30k states.

-On diving deeper, found that when all the states have same number of p's, it selects the state with p having lowest position.
+On diving deeper, found that when the states have same number of p's, it selects the state with p having minimum highest position.
 It is also intuitive, that a state with p's tightly packed has more chances of finding a solution.
 So the PriorityQueue algorithm incidently chose the state which had all the p's tightly packed.
-In other words, when 2 states have same number of p's, we choose a state which limits the p in minimum possible cell number(i * m + j, for cell i,j and n * m board)
+In other words, when 2 states have same number of p's, we choose a state which limits all the p's in minimum possible cell number(i * m + j, for cell i,j and n * m board)

-_Note: edge cases when some p's are already present on the initial board were also handled._
+Until now, priorityqueue, in case there are same number of p's, was picking states in the sequence.
+This logic was changed to give high priority to the states which had minimum highest cell_value(i*col * j) of the p on the board.
+So following logic was used to prioritize states.
+* When #p in S1 are greater than #p in S2, then S1 will be preferred.
+* If #p in both S1 and S2 are same, then we prefer state with minimum value of -> max( i * col * j), where i,j is location of p and col is number of columns on board.

 ### Problem abstractions
 #### State space: